‘I’iwi

 Past and Present

-Endemic to the main Hawaiian islands in native forests above 4,000 ft.
-Common to abundant on Hawai’i, Maui and Kaua’i, extremely rare or extinct on Moloka’i, Oʻahu, and Lana’i.
-This species has seen the most drastic population decline of any Hawaiian honeycreeper in recent decades.
-The species is vanishing from nearly all parts of its former range with a few hold-out healthy populations on Hawai’i and east Maui.
-On Maui, the once widespread ‘I’iwi is largely restricted to upper elevation native forests on windward east Maui and the non-native forests of Kula FR.
-Recent sightings around 2,000-3,000 ft may represent some range expansion.
+Endemic to the main Hawaiian islands in native forests above 4,500 ft.
+Common to abundant on Hawai’i and Maui, becoming rare on Kaua’i, and extremely rare or extinct on Moloka’i and Oʻahu.
+This species has seen the a drastic population decline in recent decades.
+On Maui, the once widespread ‘I’iwi is largely restricted to upper elevation native forests on windward East Maui and the non-native forests of Kula Forest Reserve.
+There is a small population located high up on West Maui.

 Conservation Efforts

 In 2017, the U.S. Fish and Wildlife Service listed the ‘I’iwi as Threatened under the Endangered Species Act (ESA).
-‘I’iwi are highly susceptible to avian malaria and are in a decline island wide.
+‘I’iwi are highly susceptible to avian malaria and are in a decline because of this.
 Creating more high elevation forest that is ungulate and mosquito free will help protect the birds.
+Measures to control invasive species such as cats, rats, mongooses, and mosquitoes are essential to helping the ‘I’iwi.

 Save the Forest, Save the Birds